val - validate SCCS files (DEVELOPMENT)

 - -r SID

 - Specify a SID (SCCS Identification String), an SCCS delta number.
-A check is made to determine if the SID is ambiguous (for example, -r1 is ambiguous because it physically does not exist but implies 1.1, 1.2, and so on, which may exist) or invalid (for example, -r1.0 or -r1.1.0 are invalid because neither case can exist as a valid delta number).
-If the SID is valid and not ambiguous, a check is made to determine if it actually exists.
+A check shall be made to determine whether the SID is ambiguous (for example, -r 1 is ambiguous because it physically does not exist but implies 1.1, 1.2, and so on, which may exist) or invalid (for example, -r 1.0 or -r 1.1.0 are invalid because neither case can exist as a valid delta number).
+If the SID is valid and not ambiguous, a check shall be made to determine whether it actually exists.

 - Silence the diagnostic message normally written to standard output for any error that is detected while processing each named file on a given command line.

 - Specify a type, which shall be compared with the SCCS %Y% keyword in file; see get.